eyedeekay/firefox.profile.i2p/DETAILS.md

         user_pref("network.proxy.share_proxy_settings", true);
         user_pref("browser.startup.homepage", "about:blank");

+In Tor Browser mode, it's also necessary to enable the use of a non-Tor proxy, disable the launching of the Tor Browser's included Tor proxy, and disable the prompt to configure the Tor Network at the launch of the Tor Browser.

+        user_pref("extensions.torbutton.use_nontor_proxy", true);
+        user_pref("extensions.torlauncher.start_tor", false);
+        user_pref("extensions.torlauncher.prompt_at_startup", false);

 ### Section Three: Various sources, mostly Tor Browser discussions, Mozilla Wiki, and privacytools.io

+This section by and large has to do with disabling features that phone home to services that are not available in i2p and which may be privacy-harmful because they phone home to other services or open side-channels to cache identifying data on the user's disk.

         // Privacy-harden and disable irrelevant features.
         user_pref("app.normandy.api_url", "");
         user_pref("app.normandy.enabled", false);

+The user can update Firefox or TBB on their official profiles, there's no place to update from in i2p except for people using the in-i2p Debian mirror maybe.

         user_pref("app.update.auto", false);
         user_pref("app.update.enabled", false);
         user_pref("beacon.enabled", false);

+Various caching and fingerprintable features, will expand soon, it's late.

         user_pref("browser.aboutHomeSnippets.updateUrl", "");
         user_pref("browser.cache.disk_cache_ssl", false);
         user_pref("browser.cache.disk.enable", false);